-How much do you (or your kids) know about these powerhouse historymakers?
+12 History-Making Women We're Celebrating With Our Kids This Month (& Always)

 Tubman — that is, Araminta Harriet Ross — was born into slavery but made a stunning escape in 1849.
 She became a leading abolitionist, rescuing innumerable others from slavery by operating the Underground Railroad.
 This secret route of tunnels, back roads and safe houses led from the South all the way to Pennsylvania.
 Many don’t know Tubman also dedicated her life to helping the elderly and indigent and founded her own Home for the Aged.

-In 2016, the U.S. Treasury Department announced a plan to replace Andrew Jackson's likeness on $20 bills with Harriet Tubman's.
-As of early 2018, though, under the Trump administration, that still hasn't happened.
-(Why are we not more surprised?)
+In 2016, the U.S. Treasury Department announced a plan to replace Andrew Jackson’s likeness on $20 bills with Harriet Tubman’s.
+Under the Trump administration, that plan was delayed (why are we not more surprised?), but we’re hoping to see those Harriet bills soon.

 Famous words: “I freed thousands of slaves, and could have freed thousands more, if they had known they were slaves.”